Buttons and Marks

 Don’t create your own Apple Pay button design or attempt to mimic the system-provided button designs.

 For related design guidance, see Offering Apple Pay and Checkout and Payment.
 For developer guidance, see PKPaymentButtonType (iOS), PKPaymentButtonStyle (iOS), WKInterfacePaymentButton (watchOS), and Apple Pay on the Web (web).

-Apple designed several types of buttons so that you can choose the button type that fits best with the terminology and flow of your purchase experience.
-In addition to payment buttons, Apple also designed a set-up button you can use to help people set up Apple Pay.
+Apple designed several types of buttons so that you can choose the button type that fits best with the terminology and flow of your purchase or payment experience.

 Use the Apple-provided APIs to create Apple Pay buttons.
 When you use the system-provided APIs, you get: